 The shares dropped 15 cents, or 2.5 percent, to 5.83 euros at the close of trading today in Paris.
 The stock has plunged 45 percent this year, giving the automaker a market valuation of 2.07 billion euros.

 The French carmaker would cut 100 fewer jobs than planned as part of the deal, one of the people said.

 “All in all, these concessions are very political and not that penalizing for PSA, as the board will remain dominated by the family,” said Florent Couvreur, an analyst at CM-CIC Securities who recommends buying the shares.

 The Peugeot family is the automaker’s largest shareholder.
 The French carmaker earlier this year entered into a strategic alliance with General Motors Co.
-(GM) in which GM became the second- biggest stakeholder.
+(GM:US) in which GM became the second- biggest stakeholder.

 The continued review of Peugeot’s financing arm for a possible downgrade by Moody’s Investors Service could lead the bank to be rated junk.
 A non-investment grade rating for the bank would increase borrowing costs and as a result worsen financing conditions for customers and dealers.